floshin/acrolib/training/load-management.md

 ### Relation of Volume & Intensity

 While we can influence and think of these factors in isolation, they are strongly linked.
-Not only in the sense that obviously when doing higher intensity, you will do so with less volume and when working with higher volume you will work with less intensity.
-It also is a huge, but often overlooked factor in training how much you work with high intensity (and lower volume) in relation to how much you work with low intensity and high volume.
+Not only in the sense that obviously, when doing higher intensity, we will do so with less volume, and when working with higher volume, we will work with less intensity.
+It also is a huge (but often overlooked) factor in training, how much we work with high intensity and lower volume in relation to how much we work with low intensity and high volume.

 Sometimes people are working always with high intensity, and just adjust the intensity and volume of the exercises done at high intensity if they feel that they need to reduce or increase the load in some way.

-Other people sometimes are working always with low intensity, and just adjust the volume and frequency of the exercises done at low intensity if they feel they need to reduce or increase the load in some way (an approach which may be fine if you are a pure endurance athlete, but this is not the topic here).
+Other people sometimes are working always with low intensity, and only adjust the volume and frequency of the exercises done at low intensity if they feel they need to reduce or increase the load in some way (an approach which may be fine for pure endurance athletes, but this is not the topic here).

 Rarely do they consistently practice both high intensity exercises and high volume, low intensity exercises on a daily or otherwise regular basis.
 Rarely are they aware of the importance of both and see the relevance of the ratio between these two forms of training, the first of which we call strength training, the second of which we call conditioning.

 Strength & Conditioning may be one "complex", but they're not the same.
 Both have to be practiced and balanced in order to progress in a safe and injury-free manner.
 How much of and how often we do both of them is another lever by which we can manage load.

 ### Strength Training vs. Skill Training